Total Booking €

 We will leave the pier with the guide to enjoy a panoramic view of Palermo passing through Viale Libertá, Teatro Politeama, Teatro Massimo and Quattro Canti.

-We will take the road that goes up to Monreale, located about 10 kms. from the center of the city, to reach a small village on top of a hill, surrounded by the plain of the Conca d'Oro.
+We will take the road that goes up to Monreale, located about 6.5 miles from the center of the city, to reach a small village on top of a hill, surrounded by the plain of the Conca d'Oro.

 Visit of its famous Cathedral, a masterpiece of Arab-Norman architecture from the 12th century, which was built in 1174 by the Norman king William II.

 Free time (10 mns) to admire the wonderful panoramic view of the Palermo Gulf.

 Return to the center of Palermo to visit the Cathedral and stop near the Teatro Massimo before returning to the port for boarding.